Primary Endpoint

 This was a prespecified analysis and was not powered for statistical significance.

-CR, complete response; DOR, duration of response; ORR, overall response rate; OS, overall survival; PR, partial response; TTR, time to response.
+CR, complete response; DOR, duration of response; OR, odds ratio; ORR, overall response rate; OS, overall survival; PR, partial response; TTR, time to response.

 Study Design